Affine cones over smooth cubic surfaces

 Suppose $\alpha_{S_4}(P)<\omega$.
-Then there is an effective anticanonical $\mathbb{Q}$-divisor $D$ such that $(S, \omega D)$ is not log canonical at the point $P$.
-Note that there are only finitely many effective anticanonical divisors $C_1,\ldots, C_k$ such that each $(S_4, C_i)$ is not log canonical at the point $P$.
+Then there is an effective anticanonical $\mathbb{Q}$-divisor $D$ such that $(S, \omega D)$ is not log canonical at $P$.
+Note that there are only finitely many effective anticanonical divisors $C_1,\ldots, C_k$ such that each $(S_4, C_i)$ is not log canonical at $P$.
 Applying Lemma~\ref{lemma:convexity}, we may assume that for each $i$ at least one irreducible component of $\mathrm{Supp}(C_i)$ is not contained in the support of $D$.